 Land trusts all have some attributes in common, but each land trust in Idaho has its own unique working area, priorities, mission and goals.

-For example, some of the land trusts in Idaho work with landowners in a more narrowly defined geographical area (e.g. Heart of the Rockies Initiative, Inland Northwest Land Trust, Land Trust of the Treasure Valley, Lemhi Regional Land Trust, Palouse Land Trust, Payette Land Trust, Sagebrush Steppe Regional Land Trust, Southern Idaho Land Trust, Teton Regional Land Trust, and Wood River Land Trust).
-The Clark Fork Pend-Oreille Conservancy works with landowners in just one Idaho county, Bonner County.
-The Sawtooth Society works with private landowners only within the Sawtooth National Recreation Area.
+For example, some of the land trusts in Idaho work with landowners in a more narrowly defined geographical area, and have formed close cooperative relationships with local governments, Tribes, state and federal agencies and other organizations in specific counties, valleys and river basins in Idaho (e.g. Heart of the Rockies Initiative, Inland Northwest Land Trust, Land Trust of the Treasure Valley, Lemhi Regional Land Trust, Palouse Land Trust, Payette Land Trust, Sagebrush Steppe Land Trust, Southern Idaho Land Trust, Teton Regional Land Trust, and Wood River Land Trust).
+The Kaniksu Land Trust works with landowners in just one Idaho county, Bonner County.
 The Wilderness Land Trust works with private landowners whose property is within federally-designated Wilderness Areas.
-Other land trusts in Idaho protect lands critical to specific wildlife species, such as the Rocky Mountain Elk Foundation (elk), Ducks Unlimited (waterfowl) and The Vital Ground Foundation (grizzly bears).
-In addition, some local and state government sponsored entities in the state are involved in land conservation work (e.g. City of Boise’s Foothills and Open Space Program and Idaho Fish and Wildlife Foundation.)
-Idaho Foundation for Parks and Lands works throughout Idaho.
+Other land trusts in Idaho protect lands critical to specific wildlife species, such as the Rocky Mountain Elk Foundation (elk) and The Vital Ground Foundation (grizzly bears).
+In addition, some local and state government sponsored entities in the state are involved in land conservation work e.g. City of Boise’s Foothills and Open Space Program and Blaine County Land, Water & Wildlife Program.
 The Nature Conservancy is an international organization with a focus on protecting Idaho’s biodiversity.
 Two national organizations - The Trust for Public Land and The Conservation Fund - protect places with significant land, water and open space resources that matter to local Idaho communities.